Contrastive Cross-domain Recommendation in Matching

 Specifically, we conduct six channels including \emph{user}, \emph{item}, \emph{tag}, \emph{category}, \emph{media}, and \emph{word} channels to retrieve items in the target domains via node representations learned by Eq. (\ref{eq.L_all}).
 We rely on the user historical behavior sequence $seq=\{d_1, d_2, \cdots, d_n\}$ to capture user's interests, where $d_i$ is the $i$-th clicked item and $n$ is the max length.
 In the item channel, we directly use the node representations of all items in $seq$ to retrieve similar items in the target domain.
 Formally, we define the score $s_i^d$ of the $i$-th target-domain item $\bar{d}_i$ in the item channel as follows:

-$sim(\bar{\bm{d}}_i,\bm{d}_j)$ is the cosine similarity between the clicked item $d_j$ in user historical behaviors and the item candidate $\bar{d}_i$ in the target domain, where $\bar{\bm{d}}_i$ and $\bm{d}_j$ are aggregated item embeddings trained by Eq. (\ref{eq.L_all}). $satisf_j$ measures the posterior user satisfaction on $d_j$, which is roughly calculated as the complete rate of item contents. $recency_j$ models the temporal factors of historical items, which decays exponentially from the short term to the long term ($recency_j=0.95^{n-j}$).
+$sim(\bar{\bm{d}}_i,\bm{d}_j)$ is the cosine similarity between the clicked item $d_j$ in user historical behaviors and the item candidate $\bar{d}_i$ in the target domain, where $\bar{\bm{d}}_i$ and $\bm{d}_j$ are aggregated item embeddings trained by Eq. (\ref{eq.L_all}). $satisf_j$ measures the posterior user satisfaction on $d_j$, which is calculated as user's complete rate on the item. $recency_j$ models the temporal factors of historical items, which decays exponentially from the short term to the long term ($recency_j=0.95^{n-j}$).
 For online efficiency, each item in $seq$ only recommends its top $100$ nearest items. $z^d(i,j)$ equals $1$ only if the target-domain item $\bar{d}_i$ appears in the top $100$ nearest items of $d_j$, and otherwise $z^d(i,j)=0$.
 We pre-calculate the similarities and index the top nearest items for all nodes in offline to further accelerate the online matching.

 To capture user diverse preferences from different aspects, we further conduct the tag, category, media and word channels similar to the item channel.
 Taking the tag channel for instance, we build a historical tag sequence $seq_t=\{T_1, T_2, \cdots, T_n\}$ according to the item sequence $\{d_1, d_2, \cdots, d_n\}$, where $T_j$ is the tag set of $d_j$.
 All tags in $seq_t$ retrieve top $100$ nearest items in the target domains as candidates.
 Similar to Eq. (\ref{eq.item_channel}), the score of the $i$-th target-domain item $\bar{d}_i$ in the tag channel $s_i^t$ is defined as follows: